 Our era is characterized by considerable changes within the geopolitical, social and economic development of many areas of the world, among which is the Middle East.
-This instability, which involves the whole Mediterranean area and even effects Europe, is destined to change forever the culture and identity of the countries involved.
-We have already witnessed and continue to witness upheavals of entire territories, their destruction at times is slow and almost unconscious, but at others is sudden and brutal.
-Whether this is due to the effects of “globalization”, or the product of interest, or the wish to impose ideologies, the result is still the loss of culture, the collective memory of societies and the erosion of ancient practices and cultural intricacies.
+This instability, which involves the whole Mediterranean area and even affects Europe, is destined to change the culture and identity of the countries involved forever.
+We have already witnessed and continue to witness upheavals of entire territories, their destruction at times is slow and almost unconscious, but at others it is sudden and brutal.
+Whether this is due to the effects of “globalization”, or the product of various interests, or the wish to impose ideologies, the result is still the loss of culture and the collective memory of societies and the erosion of ancient practices and cultural intricacies.

 Recording these cultures at a time of change such as the one we are experiencing currently, is vital to preserving the diversity of memories and the richness of humanity now at the risk of annihilation.

 I have therefore decided to help in recording and capturing these memories by focusing on my family’s hometown.
 Al-Salt is located in the heart of the Middle East, in Jordan, and is the perfect example of what is happening.
 The city, while predominantly Muslim, has an important Christian faith which comprises a significant part of its population.
 The influence of the Mediterranean in this area has encouraged the development of a rich and varied culture and a unique architecture, that bears a mixture of Arab and European influences.